 Did you know that Lonely Planet recently voted New Zealand as one of its top five countries in the world to visit?
 The Land of the Long White Cloud is currently one of the hottest travel destinations in the world, why is New Zealand travel on everyone’s travel bucket list?

-New Zealand is an island nation made up of the North and South islands and a collection of smaller ones.
-It has a dazzling wealth of breathtaking scenery, friendly and fun-loving people, plenty of things to see and do, mouthwatering food and wine and a vibe that is unlike anywhere else in the world.
+New Zealand has a dazzling wealth of breathtaking scenery, friendly and fun-loving people, plenty of things to see and do, mouthwatering food and wine and a vibe that is unlike anywhere else in the world.

 Plus, it is safe and easy to travel, making it accessible to everyone even if you don’t have a lot of travel experience.
 New Zealand has everything you could wish for in a destination and it’s delightfully easy to get around.

 Top reasons to visit New Zealand

 We could list hundreds of reasons why you will love visiting New Zealand - there’s just so much to enjoy here.
-However, let’s take a look at the five main reasons why these tiny islands make a fantastic travel destination.
+However, let’s take a look at the five main reasons why Aotearoa New Zealand makes a fantastic travel destination.

 - The scenery